Processes a table of immune receptor sequences (chains or clonotypes) to

 Character(1).
 The name of the column containing cell identifiers (barcodes).
 Required for single-cell processing and chain pairing.
 Default:

-.- count_col
+NULL.- count_col

 Character(1).
 The name of the column containing counts (e.g., UMI counts for bulk, clonotype frequency).
 Used for bulk data processing.
 Default:

-.
-Cannot be specified ifbarcode_col
+NULL.
+Cannot be specified ifbarcode_colis set.- locus_col

 Character(1).
 The name of the column specifying the chain locus (e.g., "TRA", "TRB").
 Required if

-for filtering or pairing.
-Default:NULL
+schemaincludeschainsfor filtering or pairing.
+Default:NULL.- umi_col

 Character(1).
 The name of the column containing UMI counts.
 Required for paired-chain single-cell data (

-).
+length(schema$chains) == 2).
 Used to select the most abundant chain per locus within a cell when multiple chains of the same locus are present.
-Default:NULL
+Default:NULL.

 Value

-(or data frame) representing the annotated sequences.
+A duckplyr_df (or data frame) representing the annotated sequences.

 This table links each original sequence record (chain) to a defined receptor